how to run a dispensary successfully

 You can be all about the paper and nothing else, but honestly, that’s probably not going to work out for you in the long run.
 Smokers are picky and connected.
 Bad news travels fast.

-However, while some dispensary owners may have rad ethos, it’s just that they haven’t consolidated this into a plan that can be implemented to communicate these values and beliefs to prospective and existing customers.
+However, while some dispensary owners may have a strong ethos, they haven’t consolidated it into a plan to communicate these values and beliefs to prospective and existing customers.

-As far as I can tell, these more soulless feeling businesses usually fall into two primary categories, including 1.) lazily branded strip mall/commercial real estate operations focused on competing on price and volume and 2.) residential structures that have been converted into dispensaries on the cheap.
+As far as I can tell, these more soulless-feeling businesses usually fall into two primary categories: 1) lazily branded strip mall/commercial real estate operations focused on competing on price and volume, and 2) residential structures converted into dispensaries on the cheap.

 Now, I’m not ragging on all of these types of businesses, as there is indeed logic that dictates much of their existence.
-It’s difficult to invest millions in premier retail experiences without access to any traditional federal investment resources, for example.
+It isn’t easy to invest millions in premier retail experiences without access to any traditional federal investment resources, for example.

-Regardless of if you’re selling out of a strip mall or if you’ve converted a three-bedroom one-level house into a dispensary, it’s important that you still try to create a unique experience that captures the “why” in the “why did you get excited about cannabis in the first place.”
+Regardless of whether you’re selling out of a strip mall or if you’ve converted a three-bedroom one-level house into a dispensary, it’s essential that you still try to create a unique experience that captures the “why” in the “why did you get excited about cannabis in the first place.”

 Infuse your location with your identity.
 Cookies lean heavily on hip-hop lifestyle and cultural branding.
-Oregrown Portland is all about being outdoors, featuring sponsored mountain bikers.
-Serra takes an entirely different route, positioning itself as THE brand of Instagram with an almost artisanal jewelry store vibe.
+Oregrown Portland focuses on outdoor experiences, featuring sponsored mountain bikers.
+Serra takes an entirely different route, positioning itself as THE brand on Instagram with an almost artisanal jewelry-store vibe.

-Regardless of what specific personality you apply to your brand, as long as you are conveying an honest emotion, expressing your individual (or communal, if a team) humanity, and putting effort into creating some viiiiiiiibe you’ll be leaps and bounds better off compared to those who don’t.
+Regardless of which specific personality you apply to your brand, as long as you are conveying an honest emotion, expressing your individual (or communal, if a team) humanity, and putting effort into creating some viiiiiiiibe, you’ll be leaps and bounds better off than those who don’t.

 2. Put Your Product on a Pedestal